A new reality: the rise of remote and roaming users requires a new approach to security

 of orgs reported security breach via mobile device in past 12 months

 of orgs called impact “major”

 Better off-network endpoint protection is here.
 Cisco Umbrella provides the first and last line of defense to help you prevent, detect, and respond to attacks on your roaming user’s mobile devices, laptops, and tablets before damage can be done.

 Umbrella offers easy-to-deploy roaming clients for Android, iOS, Google Chromebook, Mac, Windows, and Cisco AnyConnect.
-Multiple deployment methods enable organizations to seamlessly secure all managed devices in mere minutes, protecting users from connections to malicious destinations and command-and-control callbacks at the DNS and IP layers anywhere they go.
+Multiple deployment methods enable organizations to seamlessly secure all managed devices in mere minutes, protecting users from connections to malicious destinations and command-and-control callbacks at the DNS layer anywhere they go.